Modderjoch/lego-modular-preview/README.md

 ### 📷 Screenshot export
 Download the current 3D view as a PNG with one click.

-### 💾 Save & load layouts
+### 🔗 Share layouts
-Export your street as a small JSON file and reload it later — or share it with someone else.
-The file only stores set IDs and rotations, so it's tiny and human-readable.
+Share your street with someone else, or save it for later.
+The link only stores set IDs and rotations.

 ### 📱 Mobile-friendly
 The interface adapts for smaller screens: the building panel becomes a horizontally scrollable strip, camera controls move to a swipeable bottom bar, and touch gestures handle orbit, pinch-zoom, and two-finger pan.